ooz/HeyMeditation/README.md

 ------------

 Hey!
 Meditation is not yet available in the Google Play Store.

-To install the App you need to:
+However it is available on [F-Droid, the alternative app catalogue](https://f-droid.org/repository/browse/?fdid=com.github.ooz.heymeditation).

+You can also install the app manually:

  1. Go to Settings > Security
  2. Check (activate) the option "Unknown sources"